clionelabs/looppulse.web.simulator/README.md

 2. How does it work
-  1. Create a list of visitor types, each contains a set of category/product preferences
+  1. Create a list of visitor types, each contains a set of category/product preferences.
+It also characterise the expected duration of staying in the product beacon.
+The duration is sampled with a normal distribution with mean and std (in seconds)
   2. Create a list of period types, each contains a set of "weights" correspond to the relative amount of visitor types being generated in that period.
   3. Define a day by splitting it into a sequence of periods.
 For example, from 12:00am to 7am is "RegularHours", 7am to 9am is "MealTime", so and so.